MurugeshwariK/Blockchain_assignment1/README.md

 Requirements

-Python 3.x
+* Python 3.x

-No external libraries (only built-in modules: hashlib, time, json)
+* No external libraries (only built-in modules: `hashlib`, `time`, `json`)

-Notes
+Notes:

-This is a simplified blockchain for learning purposes only.
+* This is a simplified blockchain for learning purposes only.

-It does not include networking, signatures, or consensus algorithms like real blockchains (Bitcoin, Ethereum).
+* It does not include networking, signatures, or consensus algorithms like real blockchains (Bitcoin, Ethereum).

-Difficulty and mining rewards can be adjusted in the Blockchain class.
+* Difficulty and mining rewards can be adjusted in the `Blockchain` class.